nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
+User inputs incomplete data.

+    * 1a1.
+KeepInTouch shows a message indicating incomplete data.

+      Use case ends.

+* 1b.
 User inputs a non-alphanumeric tag.

-    * 1a1.
+    * 1b1.
 KeepInTouch shows a message indicating that tags should be alphanumeric.

-      Use case resumes at step 1.
+      Use case ends.

-* 1b.
+* 1c.
 User inputs a contact that does not exist.

-    * 1b1.
-KeepInTouch shows a message indicating the contact cannot be found.
+    * 1c1.
+KeepInTouch shows a message indicating that the contact cannot be found.

-      Use case resumes at step 1.
+      Use case ends.

 **Use case: UC11 - Delete tags from a contact**